ml-archive/blog/source/_posts/2018-03-05-URLComponents.md

 }
 ```

-Pretty right?
+Pretty, right?
 At least compared to the initial version.

 ## Composing and Decomposing URLs - The Easier Way
 Well, we made it this far!
 But can we do better?
 Of course we can!